kelseyhightower/nomad-on-kubernetes/docs/08-nomad-worker-nodes.md

   --template nomad-instance-template
 ```

+> A single Nomad worker is being provisioned to control cost.
+Increase the number given to the `--size` flag for more instances.

 It can take a few minutes to provision the Nomad worker instances.
 Use the `gcloud` command to monitor progress:

 ```